MANAGEMENT OF A MONOGASTRIC ANIMAL (PIGS)

 SEMI-INTENSIVE SYSTEM

 natural vegetation.
 They are housed in a fenced compound with a wallow place where they can cool their body temperature.
-The system is less capital intensive but labor requirement, diseases and parasite infestation are slightly high.
-Concentrate feed are offered to the animals.
+The system is less capital intensive, but the labour requirement, diseases and parasite infestation are slightly high.
+Concentrate feed is offered to the animals.

 INTENSIVE SYSTEM

-In this system, pigs are confined within a building and they are not allowed to move out of the compound.
+In this system, pigs are confined within a building, and they are not allowed to move out of the compound.
 They are reared in pens.
-Necessary materials such as feeds, water, medications are provided for them.
-They are protected from adverse weather condition but the system is capital intensive and growth rate is very high.
+Necessary materials such as feeds, water, and medications are provided for them.
+They are protected from adverse weather conditions, but the system is capital-intensive, and the growth rate is very high.

 EVALUATION